Destinations Italy The Dolomites

 Must orderwhatever came in from Chioggia that morning

-A 15-minute walk from Corso Italia toward Pocol.
-Unlike everything else in this valley, Tivoli cooks Venetian — not Tyrolean — and the fish arrives by van from the Adriatic at sunrise.
-Bigoli with cuttlefish ink, scampi crudo, soft-shell crab when in season, plus the regional things (handmade pasta, a strong polenta game).
-The dining room is warm-lit and old-Cortina — Loden coats, sommelier in a vest, locals at the corner tables.
-The lunch tasting is the better-value way in.
-Closed Mondays and Tuesdays in shoulder season.
+Chef Graziano Prest's one-Michelin-star — Cortina's other star, and the older one.
+Unlike everything else in this valley, Tivoli cooks Venetian, not Tyrolean: fish arrives by van from Chioggia at sunrise, served as gnocchi with cuttlefish ink, scampi crudo, soft-shell crab in season.
+Warm-lit old-Cortina room — Loden coats, sommelier in a vest, locals at the corner tables; the lunch tasting is the better-value way in.
+Closed Mondays and Tuesdays.

 Località Lacedel1 MichelinVenetian seafood